Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

 .. http:get:: /prefs/friends

-`/prefs/friends` is the same as `/api/v1/me/friends` but it returns a list of two 'UserList' listing structures where the second one is empty.
-The first listing structure matches that of `/api/v1/me/friends`.
+`/prefs/friends` is the same as `/api/v1/me/friends` but it returns a list of two 'UserList' list structures where the second one is empty.
+The first list structure matches that of `/api/v1/me/friends`.

 *Blocked*